Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Order-by-order Learning of the Floquet Hamiltonian

-This is a quadratically constrained problem where we optimize under the condition that $\boldsymbol{c}^\mathsf{T}\boldsymbol{c} = 1$: the overall scale factor on the coefficient vector $\boldsymbol{c}$ can be determined via a time-resolved measurement of a single observable (see App.~\ref{app:OverallScale}).
+This is a quadratically constrained problem where we optimize under the condition that $\boldsymbol{c}^\mathsf{T}\boldsymbol{c} = 1$.
+Note that the parameters are learned only up to an overall scale, which can be determined separately via time-resolved measurement of a single observable (see App.~\ref{app:OverallScale}).
 Every quench experiment starting from an initial state $\ket{\psi_i(0)}$ provides an independent constraint on the coefficients $\boldsymbol{c}$, implying that in general $N_\text{con} > N_{\mathcal{A}}$ constraints are required for a unique reconstruction.
 The cost function (\ref{eq:argmin}) has the advantage that it can be readily expressed in matrix form using the expansion Eq.~(\ref{eq:ansatz}).
-In particular we can rewrite Eq.~(\ref{eq:argmin}) as where the matrix elements $M_{i,j} = \langle\hat{h}_j\rangle_{i,t} - \langle\hat{h}_j\rangle_{i,0}$ correspond to local observables to be measured on the output states $\ket{\psi_i(t)}$.
-Minimizing (\ref{eq:argmin}) thus amounts to identifying $\boldsymbol{c}^{\text{rec}}$ with the right singular vector corresponding to the smallest singular value $\lambda_1$ of $M$~\cite{Li2020}
+In particular we can rewrite Eq.~(\ref{eq:argmin}) as